-46. If the library provides a book loan system to students free of charge, no GST is chargeable.
-If the supplies are made on payment basis and fees are charged to the students the supply will be subject to GST.

-47. A school library issues fines to the students for overdue, lost or damaged books.
-If the fine is of a nominal amount then it is considered as school administration service charge, and not subject to GST.
-If the fine approximates the cost of replacing the lost or damaged book then it is a consideration for the supply of book and this is a taxable supply and subject to GST.
+- 46. If the library provides a book loan system to students free of charge, no GST is chargeable.
+If the supplies are made on payment basis and fees are charged to the students the supply will be subject to GST. - 47.
+A school library issues fines to the students for overdue, lost or damaged books.
+Under GST treatment, fine is not a supply and not subject to GST.
+If there is a charge to cover the cost of replacing the lost or damaged book then it is a consideration for the supply of book and this is a taxable supply and subject to GST.